laurentftech/kidsearch/README.md

 - **Custom autocomplete**: 200+ educational suggestions with keyboard navigation
 - **Recommended sites**: Curated selection of quality educational resources
 - **Image search**: Image search mode with preview functionality
+- **Voice Search**: Search using your voice with the microphone icon.
 - **Hybrid Search**: Combines Google CSE with other sources like Vikidia, Wikipedia, Wikimedia Commons, and even your own MeiliSearch instance.
 - **Knowledge panels**: Contextual information from Vikidia, Wikipedia, and Wikimedia Commons to enrich results
 - **Smart caching**: Intelligent caching system to optimize performance and save API quota